-Illumio Details Core Feature Ruleset In rulesets and rules, excluding a label creates an "all-but" rule or boundary that applies to all workscopes and loads that don't have that excluded label but do have another label of the same label type as the rules excluded label.
+Illumio Core Feature Details Ruleset scopes and rules In rulesets and rules, excluding a label creates an "all-but" rule or boundary that applies to all work- loads that don't have that excluded label but do have another label of the same label type as the excluded label.
 For example, your data center supports three environments: Production, QA, and Development.
-Adding an exclusion for "All environments except Production" means that the rules apply to all workloads with Environment labels minus the Production label.
+Add- ing an exclusion for "All environments except Production" means that the rules apply to all workloads with Environment labels minus the Production label.
 It does not translate to "All workloads except those with the Production label," which would include workloads that don't have an Environment label.
 When you create a rule that applies to "All environments but Production," this rule achieves the same affect as creating a rule that applies to the QA and Development environments only.
 Labels Fully supports except for the restrictions below.
-See Requirements and Restrictions [147].
-Label Label groups are supported for policy exclusions in the same way as labels.
-For example, you want to Groups create a boundary between Finance applications and all other applications.
+See Requirements and Restrictions [137].
+Label Groups Label groups are supported for policy exclusions in the same way as labels.
+For example, you want to create a boundary between Finance applications and all other applications.
 You create a label group named "Finance Apps" and use it as a policy exclusion.
-Using label group exclusions is not supported with individual workloads, virtual services, virtual servers, "All Workloads," the "Uses virtual service only" option, the "Uses virtual service and workloads" option, and container hosts.
+Using label group exclusions is not supported with individual workloads, virtual services, virtual serv- ers, "All Workloads," the "Uses virtual service only" option, the "Uses virtual service and workloads" option, and container hosts.
 Additionally, you cannot specify exclusions out of label groups.
 For example, you have created a label group for the environment "Non-production."
 You want to use the label group except you don't want it to apply to the "Development" environment.
-You want to create a policy exclusion for the "Development" environment label from the "Non-production" label group.
+You want to create a policy exclusion for the "Development" environment "Non-production" label group.
 This action is not supported.
 Selecting to exclude a label group excludes all labels within that group.
-Rule You cannot search by policy exclusions; however, any rules that contain policy exclusions appear in Search and the results of your rule search. filters In label filters and rule search, entering a label name displays both included and excluded labels with that name.
-App Groups > App Groups List > select a group > Rules tab App Groups Rules with policy exclusions appear in the Rules tab.
-Policy Rules with policy exclusions appear in the Policy Check page.
-Check Policy Gen-The PCE does not propose policy exclusions when using Policy Generator to create policy. erator When using Policy Generator to calculate V-E scores for vulnerabilities (you have the Vulnerability maps feature enabled), Policy Generator won't work for rules that contain policy exclusions because they aren't supported in Policy Generator.
-Access management (also know as Role-based Access Control or RBAC) detects policy exclusions Access Managewhen determining user access in the PCE.
-However, you cannot add a policy exclusion to an RBAC ment role.
+Rule search and filters You cannot search by policy exclusions; however, any rules that contain policy exclusions appear in the results of your rule search.
+In label filters and rule search, entering a label name displays both included and excluded labels with that name.
+App Groups App Groups > App Groups List > select a group > Rules tab Rules with policy exclusions appear in the Rules tab.
+Policy Check Rules with policy exclusions appear in the Policy Check page.
+Policy Gen- erator The PCE does not propose policy exclusions when using Policy Generator to create policy.
+When using Policy Generator to calculate V-E scores for vulnerabilities (you have the Vulnerability maps feature enabled), Policy Generator won't work for rules that contain policy exclusions because they aren't supported in Policy Generator.
+Access Manage- ment Access management (also know as Role-based Access Control or RBAC) detects policy exclusions when determining user access in the PCE.
+However, you cannot add a policy exclusion to an RBAC role.
 Policy exclusions are only supported in rulesets and rules.
-If a ruleset scope includes a policy exclusion based on labels outside the scopes you have permission for, you cannot view or manage those rulesets and rules For example, a ruleset includes a policy exclusion of "All environments except Production" and you have permission for the Production environment but do not have permission for the Staging environment, you could not view or manage that ruleset.
+If a ruleset scope includes a policy exclu- sion based on labels outside the scopes you have permission for, you cannot view or manage those rulesets and rules.
+For example, a ruleset includes a policy exclusion of "All environments except Production" and you have permission for the Production environment but do not have permission for the Staging environment, you could not view or manage that ruleset.